Inspect websites. Monitor change. Find evidence.

 Siteimp is intentionally evidence-first.
 It collects information about pages, links, images, headings, accessibility, performance, best practices, monitoring targets, and support context so the next step is easier to reason about.

 It's not about telling you how to fix your website or what to do.
-Rathe, the goal is to show enough useful structure that you can understand the site, prioritize changes, create tickets (or create evidence to show a generative AI the problem) and explain your decisions clearly.
+Rather, the goal is to show enough useful structure that you can understand the site, prioritize changes, create tickets (or create evidence to show a generative AI the problem) and explain your decisions clearly.

 Siteimp is ready for beta